Overview

 This map provided a detailed view of the fire-damaged land and could be accessed by loss adjusters remotely.

-The software also allowed for volumetric calculations and geographic information system (GIS) integration, which enabled even more precise planning and decision-making.
+The software also allowed for measured calculations and geographic information system (GIS) integration, which enabled even more precise planning and decision-making.

 Data Processing